taitg/SquadBuilder/README.md

 java -jar squadbuilder.jar [PORT] [JSON_LOCATION]

 where:
-* PORT, if entered, is a port number
+* PORT, if entered, is a port number (default 8080)
-* JSON_LOCATION, if entered, is either a file or URL containing properly formatted player data
+* JSON_LOCATION, if entered, is either a file or URL containing properly formatted player data (default players.json)

 To use the webpage: